Afterpay Review: Flexible Options for Shoppers Who Want To Buy Now, Pay Later

 - You'll receive instant approval.

-- Manually pay your bill or schedule your installments to automatically draft.
+- You can manually pay your bill or schedule your installments to automatically draft.

 - Payments can be scheduled with a debit or credit card.